jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 This API dumps and updates configuration on a per key basis.

+**Argument:**

+* `ttl`: Specifying this parameter while updating a configuration, set an expiration time on key written in the DynamoDB table.
+When the TTL expires, the key is automatically deleted from the DynamoDB table.
+Format: Number of seconds or duration specification (ex: minutes=30,hours=1)

 **API Gateway synopsis:**

 	# Dump the current value of configuration key 'ec2.schedule.min_instance_count'.